bl00dybear/0xDEADBEEF/docs/sql_injection/databaseDesign.md

 - **Views**: Virtual tables created based on the result set of an SQL statement, which can simplify complex queries, aggregate data, or restrict access to specific data within the database.
 - **Materialised View**: A physical copy of the result set of a specific SQL query stored in the database.
 Unlike virtual views, which query the underlying tables every time they are accessed, materialised views are updated periodically.

-## ER (Entity Relationship) Diagram
+## ERD (Entity Relationship Diagram)

-An Entity-Relationship (ER) diagram is a graphical representation of entities and their relationships to each other.
+An Entity-Relationship Diagram (ERD) is a graphical representation of entities and their relationships to each other.
 An ER diagram helps structure and organise data requirements before developing a database.

 **Components**